 - Pumpkin: Replace with butternut squash, sweet potatoes, or other winter squash varieties at a 1:1 ratio.

-- Leeks: Sweet onions can be a simple substitution.
-Since one large leek typically equals one cup, aim for two cups of diced sweet onion.
+- Leeks: Potatoes or sweet onions can be a simple substitution.
+Since one large leek typically equals one cup, aim for two cups of diced potatoes or sweet onion.

 - Heavy Cream: Mix six tablespoons of regular milk and 2 tablespoons of melted butter to replace the cream